Tank And The Bangas Tap Into Universal 'Forgetfulness' In New Video

 The video finds a diamond-toothed Tarriona "Tank" Ball bouncing around with her band on the streets of Paris, choosing to procrastinate with each other over anything else.

+The video was directed by Alina Kulieva.
 Green Balloon is out now on Verve Records.